juxor/afaq/markdown/secG5.md

 in the capitalist sense.

-So while it is true that Tucker placed "property" and markets at the heart of his vision of anarchy, this does not make he a supporter of capitalism (see sections [G.1.1](secG1.html#secg11) and [G.1.2](secG1.html#secg12)).
+So while it is true that Tucker placed "property" and markets at the heart of his vision of anarchy, this does not make him a supporter of capitalism (see sections [G.1.1](secG1.html#secg11) and [G.1.2](secG1.html#secg12)).
 Unlike supporters of capitalism, the individualist anarchists identified "property" with simple "possession," or _"occupancy and use"_ and considered profit, rent